candytale55/ai-prompts/english/software-development/software-documentation/readmes/⚠️create-readme-chat-gpt.md

 # Generate README (for ChatGPT)

-Created: **2025-09-14**
+### 📅 Date Created: 2025-09-14

 Prompt to generate a concise, professional README.md

-Still __Testing__
+⚠️ **Untested**.

-- ChatGPT never gets the backticks right and always messes the format.
+ChatGPT never gets the backticks right and always messes the format.
 This should be take care of the issue.

 ## Prompt: